-All native snakes in NSW are protected under the National Parks and Wildlife Act 1974 and it is illegal to harm these animals.
+All native snakes in NSW are protected under the Biodiversity Conservation Act 2016 and it is illegal to harm these animals.
 Never try to kill or capture a snake as most bites occur while attempting to do this.
 Only licensed snake collectors can remove snakes from private properties.
 To contact a licensed snake collector, visit www.environment.nsw.gov.au.

 Snakes are very important to local food webs and assist in reducing mice and rat populations.
 Remember that snakes are found naturally in various habitats in Australia and it is important that we understand their place in the ecosystem.